-The definition is being revised to add less-reactive substances to the list of compounds not considered to be VOCs, and to make a correction.
-As discussed elsewhere, this revision is not expected to affect a significant number of sources or have any significant impact, other than a positive one, on air quality overall.
-Additionally, removal of the substances at the federal level was accompanied by detailed scientific review and public comment, and no negative comments were received during the federal public comment period.
-Therefore, no additional information on the reactivity of these substances or the appropriateness of their removal is anticipated.
+The definition of VOC is being revised to add a less-reactive substance to the list of substances not considered to be VOCs.
+As discussed elsewhere, this amendment is not expected to affect a significant number of sources or have any significant impact, other than a positive one, on air quality overall.
+Additionally, removal of this substance at the federal level was accompanied by detailed scientific review and public comment.
+Therefore, no additional information on the reactivity of this substance or the appropriateness of its removal is anticipated.